Skip to main content

 \begin{align*} \amp v_{\text{av},x} = \dfrac{2}{5} = 0.4\text{ m/s},\\ \amp v_{s,\text{av}} = \dfrac{4}{5} = 0.8\text{ m/s}. \end{align*}

 Since we used \(x\) axis for the displacement, we refer to this average velocity as average \(x\) velocity.
 If we had used \(y\) axis along ACB, we would have called it average \(y\) velocity.
-After we have studied vectors, you will find out that velocity is a vector quantity, while speed is not a vector.
+After we have studied vectors, you will learn that velocity is a vector quantity, while speed is not a vector.
+Vector quantities have both a magnitude and a direction.

 Now, notice an amazing fact.
 If the interval of interest is an infinitesimal interval of time, meaning as small an interval as you like, except zero interval.
 In such an interval, since there will be no turn around, the magnitude of average speed and average velocity will be same.
 In this case, we call them instantaneous speed and instantaneous velocity.